zwbetz-gh/vanilla-bootstrap-hugo-theme/README.md

 ### bootstrap-table

-This will add [Bootstrap table classes](https://getbootstrap.com/docs/4.1/content/tables/) to your markdown tables.
-To use it, pass the markdown table inside the shortcode, then pass the classes.
+This will format your tables nicely, with [Bootstrap table classes](https://getbootstrap.com/docs/4.1/content/tables/).
+Pass the markdown table inside the shortcode, then pass the classes as an argument.
 Example usage:

 ```
 {{< bootstrap-table "table table-dark table-striped table-bordered" >}}